Follow our free guide to form an LLC in Colorado:

-Colorado does not impose any corporate/franchise on LLCs.
-The members of the LLC are only required to pay state taxes on their personal income taxes.
+Colorado does not impose a corporate/franchise tax on LLCs.
+The members of the LLC are only required to pay state and federal income taxes on their earnings.

 Privacy for Business Owners

-The state of Colorado does not require the names of members/manager of an LLC to be included in the Articles of Organization.
-An organizer (the party who prepares and files the paperwork) is able to submit the official documents to the state in place of the actual owners.
+Colorado does not require the members/managers of an LLC to be listed in the Articles of Organization.
+An organizer can submit the filing paperwork in place of the owners.

 Higher Average Cost of Living